Since I started using the Reading Tracking Spreadsheet, my reading QUALITY has improved 43%!

 - Track key elements bookworms like to keep tabs on (including your reading goals, books and pages read and listened to, diversity, ratings, genre, format, mood, pace, and my personal favorite, reading success rate).
 They’re built right into the spreadsheet…with Summary Charts that automatically populate as you enter the books you’ve read!

-- Easily find your Best and Worst Book Recommendation Sources and publishers..and use them to pick better books throughout the year.
+- Automatically (for Excel Version 16.67 and higher, automation does not work in Google Sheets) calculate your Best and Worst Book Recommendation Sources and publishers..and use them to pick better books throughout the year.

 - Plus, track people who DISLIKE the same books as you do.